Beeches Martial Arts Policy Handbook

 BMA is fully committed to safeguarding and promoting the well-being of all our members.
 BMA believes it is important that members, coaches, officials and parents associated with BMA should, at all times, show respect and understanding for the safety and welfare of others.
 Therefore, members are encouraged to be open at all times and share any concerns or complaints that they may have about any aspect of BMA with the Welfare Officer or committee.

-The following policies and codes of conduct are to advise on how those associated with BMA Judo club, BMA Jujitsu club or BMA Tai Chi would be expected to conduct themselves in circumstances whereby they may be associated with, or represent BMA.
+The following policies and codes of conduct are to advice on how those associated with BMA Judo club, BMA Jujitsu club or BMA Tai Chi would be expected to conduct themselves in circumstances whereby they may be associated with, or represent BMA.

 In extreme circumstances, failure to abide by the relevant policies and codes of conduct can result in temporary suspension from classes and at the discretion of the committee expulsion from BMA related activities.
 In the rare circumstances where a membership is revoked, any fee’s paid up front for the purpose of classes, membership or other BMA related activities will be refunded where possible.
 This will not include funds paid to third parties outside of BMA’s immediate control such as the British Judo Association or competition fees paid to third parties.